netcinematics/AI_PHI/DOCS/aDistructUs.md

 #### CONCEPTS_BEYOND_US

-The unbelievable inverse of aAUTOMATa, is that the long arc of aGENERANZa - must contain more concepts_beyond_us.
+The unbelievable inverse of aAUTOMATa, is that additional concepts exist, awaiting aCanSee.

+> Within the long arc of aGENERANZa, there must be more concepts_beyond_us.